angusbezzina/portfolio-vite/README.md

 To configure, run the command `aws configure` and enter the Access Key ID and Secret Access Key associated with the `portfolio-deployment` IAM user in AWS.

 Once configured, you can run the command `npm run deploy` from the root directory to deploy the website.
 You will need to clear the terminal after the cache-invalidation runs.

+**NOTE:**
+If the website is not deploying the most recent version, make sure that `npm run build` completes correctly.
+There may be an error preventing upload of the most recent version of the website.